-Building Coherent Values and Ethical Standards: To Instill Good Citizenship and a Sense of Community Responsibility a lifelong value and belief system.
+Building Coherent Values and Ethical Standards: To Instill Good Citizenship and a Sense of Community Responsibility

+Student Affairs recognizes that within a primarily community college learning environment, there are unique needs of students who are beginning to form a sense of autonomy, are making a transition into adulthood, and are establishing a lifelong value and belief system.
 Student Affairs will enrich learning by providing opportunities for students, faculty, staff, and others to share, and act on, the values and commitments that define a global learning community.
 Student Affairs acknowledges that knowledge of psychosocial and cognitive development of students, and an understanding of the power and influences of the peer environment are fundamental to building systems and structures necessary to instill in students a strong and coherent system of ethics and values consistent with educated citizenship.